the-tyler/the-tyler/README.md

 ## Skill Set :muscle:

-These are some of the major technologies that I use or used in the past:
+These are some of the major technologies that I use or used in the past

 **Programming Languages**